How to pay for the holidays when you don't have a job

-Gallup reports that American consumers will spend, on average, $862 for gifts this holiday season.
-That’s $110 more than they spent last year.
+GALLUP REPORTS that American consumers will spend, on average, $885 for gifts this holiday season.
+That’s close to the $906 they spent last year, in 2017.
 But, what if you’re one of the 10 million people living on unemployment benefits, part-time jobs, or the generosity of relatives?
 Here are some ideas—

 Focus on your kids.

 Set a specific dollar limit for each child.
 Ask for a #1 choice from Santa and a #2 choice.
 Do the best you can within your budget.
 For everyone else, give a gift from the heart—a nice dinner, a homemade gift, or an IOU for a service like babysitting, household chores, or a helping hand.
 Oh, and be sure to tell each person how important he or she is to you.

 Shop with a written list.
 Shop the internet and the discount stores.
 Shop for the lowest price.
 Hunt for discount coupons and use them.
 When visiting the stores, leave your credit cards at home.
 Bring only enough cash to buy what’s on your list.
 If it’s not on your list, put it back.
 Did you know that unplanned impulse shopping can cause us to spend three-times more money than we intended?

 Return all but the most important gifts and get a refund.

 If you can’t return the less important gifts and you’ve maxed out your credit cards, try this—squeeze a few more dollars out of your daily spending and—send in a larger credit card payment each month.